UAE Residence Visa Renewal Process and Work Visa Cancellation: Complete Guide

 - Your current employer cancels your visa at the end of your notice period.

-- Your new employer applies for a "status change" through ICP, converting your grace period stay into a new sponsored residency.
+- Your new employer applies for the permitted in-country status change through the relevant authority — GDRFA Dubai for Dubai applications or ICP for other emirates — converting your grace-period stay into a new sponsored residency.

 - You remain in the UAE throughout this process without needing to exit and re-enter.